Digital anthropology: Definition and scope

 Most anthropologists who use the phrase "digital anthropology" are specifically referring to online and Internet technology.
 The study of humans' relationship to a broader range of technology may fall under other subfields of anthropological study, such as cyborg anthropology.

 The Digital Anthropology Group (DANG) is classified as an interest group in the American Anthropological Association.
 DANG's mission includes promoting the use of digital technology as a tool of anthropological research, encouraging anthropologists to share research using digital platforms, and outlining ways for anthropologists to study digital communities.

 Cyberspace or the "virtual world" itself can serve as a "field" site for anthropologists, allowing the observation, analysis, and interpretation of the sociocultural phenomena springing up and taking place in any interactive space.

 National and transnational communities, enabled by digital technology, establish a set of social norms, practices, traditions, storied history and associated collective memory, migration periods, internal and external conflicts, potentially subconscious language features and memetic dialects comparable to those of traditional, geographically confined communities.
 This includes the various communities built around free and open-source software, online platforms such as Facebook, Twitter/X, Instagram, 4chan and Reddit and their respective sub-sites, and politically motivated groups like Anonymous, WikiLeaks, or the Occupy movement.

 A number of academic anthropologists have conducted traditional ethnographies of virtual worlds, such as Bonnie Nardi's study of World of Warcraft or Tom Boellstorff's study of Second Life.
 Academic Gabriella Coleman has done ethnographic work on the Debian software community and the Anonymous hacktivist network.
-Theorist Nancy Mauro-Flude conducts ethnographic field work on computing arts and computer subcultures such as systerserver.net a part of the communities of feminist web servers and the Feminist Internet network.
 Eitan Y. Wilf examines the intersection of artists' creativity and digital technology and artificial intelligence.
 Yongming Zhou studied how in China the internet is used to participate in politics.
 Eve M. Zucker and colleagues study the shift to digital memorialization of mass atrocities and the emergent role of artificial intelligence in these processes.
 Victoria Bernal conducted ethnographic research on the themes of nationalism and citizenship among Eritreans participating in online political engagement with their homeland.

 Anthropological research can help designers adapt and improve technology.
 Australian anthropologist Genevieve Bell did extensive user experience research at Intel that informed the company's approach to its technology, users, and market.